• WELCOME

 3. Physical Intervention (Last Resort)

-If distractions don’t work and you must intervene:
+If distractions don’t work and you must intervene, consider these techniques:

 4. If Alone